DougAnderson444/my-leptos-pages-kit/README.md

-# Deploy Leptos Github/Cloudflare Pages (Svelte)Kit
+# Deploy Leptos Github/Cloudflare Pages via (Svelte)Kit

 A web app powered by Leptos, bundled by Vite, and adapted by Sveltekit.